 BC Transit worked with the Union of British Columbia Municipalities, the Canadian Urban Transit Association and others in helping to secure a commitment from the federal government for its "New Deal for Cities and Communities".
 This program will see a portion of federal gas tax revenues redirected to cities for infrastructure renewal.
-While the distribution of funds to provinces will begin in 2005/06, it is not clear at this time what percentage of funds will flow to public transit in British Columbia.
-The Corporation's Board of Directors will be pursuing funding for transit services once the funding levels and application process are announced, likely in Year 1.
+The Agreement In Principle for BC's Cities and Communities specifies \$636 million in funding over 5 years.
+The final program eligibility and application rules are expected to be announced this summer.
+The Corporation's Board of Directors wil be pursuing funding for priority transit projects, in partnership with local governments, as soon as the process rules are in place.